Dharma Initiative: Station 1: The Hydra

-At the start of season three, Jack, Kate, and Sawyer are held captive on the Hydra island by the Others.
+At the start of season 3, Jack, Kate, and Sawyer are held captive on the Hydra island by the Others.
 Kate and Sawyer are forced to build a runway, until they manage to escape.
 In season two, a shark has the Dharma symbol branded on its tail.
 Also in season three episode "A Tale of Two Cities", Tom comments that the polar bears that used to be housed in the cage Sawyer was being held in figured out the "food" puzzle in two hours.
 A leather collar bearing the Dharma Hydra symbol is found near a polar bear skeleton in the Tunisian desert.
 In the fifth season, Ajira Airways Flight 316 makes a forced but overall safe landing on the Hydra island, landing on the runway built by the Others.
-In the fifth-season episode "Some Like It Hoth", Dr. Chang threatens to send an over-inquisitive Hurley to the Hydra Station to participate in their "ridiculous experiments" if he mentions a body delivered to Dr. Chang by Miles Straume.
+In the fifth-season episode "Some Like It Hoth", Dr. Chang threatens to send an over-inquisitive Hurley to the Hydra to participate in their "ridiculous experiments" if he mentions a body delivered to Dr. Chang by Miles Straume.

 Station 2: The Arrow

 The Arrow station is first seen in "...And Found".
 In "Because You Left", a flashback shows Chang doing the initial recording for the orientation film, where he explains that it is a station for monitoring the Hostiles and formulating strategies to combat them.
-He is interrupted before he can finish.
+He is interrupted before he can finish recording.
 In "The Man Behind the Curtain", flashbacks of the Dharma Initiative in operation on the Island show one of the members, Horace Goodspeed (Doug Hutchison), wearing a jumpsuit bearing the Arrow station logo with "mathematician" written below it.
 When rediscovered in 2004, the word "quarantine" appears on the inside of the station's door.
 In "LaFleur", Horace gives the order to notify the Arrow to "prepare the heavy ordnance" when he believes there is an imminent danger from the Hostiles.

-When the tail section survivors come across the Arrow Station in "The Other 48 Days", it has apparently been converted into a storage room.
+When the tail section survivors come across the Arrow in "The Other 48 Days", it has apparently been converted into a storage room.
 Within, they find a radio, a glass eye, and part of the Swan station's orientation film hidden inside a Bible.
 Producers Carlton Cuse and Damon Lindelof stated on a podcast that each object is significant, and not randomly chosen.